-- definition of a strategy for the risks it takes on; - inclusion of risk analysis in the decision-making process; - establishment of general guidelines, basic principles, and general framework of risk management to promote their consistent application in the Group. - dissemination of the risk management policy among executives and employees.
+- definition of a strategy for the risks it takes on; - inclusion of risk analysis in the decision-making process; - establishment of general guidelines, basic principles, and general framework of risk management to promote their consistent application in the Group. - dissemination of the risk management policy among executives and employees to achieve a risk management culture that ensures its effectiveness.